 There are several ways that Muslims around the world who are not performing hajj can make the most of this precious ten-day at the start of Dhul Hijjah to perform good deeds.

 In order to make them feel included in the spirit of hajj, Prophet Muhammad has encouraged the non-pilgrim Muslims to partake in good deeds where ever they are in the world, in order to promote an air of righteousness that permeates the entire population of Muslims, culminating in the ubiquitous Eid celebration.

 Fasting, Especially on the Day of Arafah

-Any good deed that is done during these ten days carries immense rewards, especially that which is proven from the Prophet Muhammad’s sunnah.
+Any good deed that is done during these ten days carries immense rewards.

-Fasting on the day in which the pilgrims gather in the plain of Arafah and ask God for forgiveness from noon till sunset, which falls on 9thDhul Hijjah, is proven from the Prophet’s sunnah, who used to fast on this date every year.
+Fasting on the day in which the pilgrims gather in the plain of Arafah and ask God for forgiveness is a sunnah.
+Prophet Muhammad used to fast on this date every year.
 Fasting on the day of Arafah expiates for the sins of the preceding year, as well as the year to come, by God’s Will.